North Wales (Senedd electoral region)

 North Wales (Gogledd Cymru) is an electoral region of the Senedd, consisting of nine constituencies.
 The region elects thirteen members, nine directly elected constituency members and four additional members.
 The electoral region was first used in the 1999 Welsh Assembly election, when the National Assembly for Wales was created.

 Each constituency elects one Member of the Senedd by the first past the post electoral system, and the region as a whole elects four additional or top-up Members of the Senedd, to create a degree of proportional representation.
 The additional member seats are allocated from closed lists by the D'Hondt method, with constituency results being taken into account in the allocation.

 County and Westminster boundaries

-As created in 1999, the region covered the most of the preserved county of Clwyd, part of the preserved county of Gwynedd, and part of the preserved county of Powys.
+As created in 1999, the region covered most of the preserved county of Clwyd, part of the preserved county of Gwynedd, and part of the preserved county of Powys.
 Other parts of these preserved counties were within the Mid and West Wales electoral region.
 For the 2007 Welsh Assembly election, however, boundaries changed, and the region now covers all of the preserved county of Clwyd and part of the preserved county of Gwynedd.
 The rest of Gwynedd is in the Mid and West Wales region.

 The Senedd constituencies have the names of constituencies of the House of Commons of the Parliament of the United Kingdom (Westminster).
 For Westminster election purposes, however, there are no electoral regions, and constituency boundary changes became effective for the 2010 United Kingdom general election.